 Weekly study 3 hours

-Learn how to keep your heart healthy.
+Understand cardiovascular disease and learn how to keep your heart healthy

 Your heart beats around 100,000 times a day, pumping blood around your body to deliver oxygen and nutrients, while taking away waste products.
 When your heart is unhealthy, it can’t perform this vital task so effectively.